Timothy C. Hain, MD • Page last modified: March 8, 2021

 There are occasional reports of ototoxicity after a single ordinary dose of gentamicin (e.g. Halmagyi et al, 1994; Nicolau et al, 1995).
 Little is known about the details of these cases, but perhaps they represent persons with susceptibility mutations.
 In our opinion, these are extremely unusual cases that should not be used to formulate one's policy concerning gentamicin use.

 Little is known about toxicity in children.
 Aust (2001) suggested that children are less prone to develop vestibulotoxicity from gentamicin than adults.
+Fjalstad (2013) suggested that neonates are also less prone due to a higher volume of distribution.
 This is not certain, however, as most animal data suggests the opposite.
 In mice, newly born mice accumulate gentamicin sooner than adults (Steyger and Dai, 2003).
 In cat, neonates are also more sensitive to gentamicin than adults (Bernard 1981).
 Gentamicin is probably also toxic to the ear of the developing fetus as related drugs (e.g. streptomycin) have been shown to have this problem (see Boradori et al, 1997).

 In general the message is modestly encouraging.
 People can recover from ototoxicity, although the process is slow and usually incomplete.
 The majority of the improvement occurs at high-frequencies on rotatory chair testing -- high-frequency gain usually returns to normal after several years, but remains depressed for lower frequencies.
 To establish long term prognosis, a rotatory chair test done after 2 years is very important.

 Progression of vestibulotoxicity can occur for months after the last dose, and recovery can be measured out to a year or even longer (Black et al, 2001).